 Damage to structures is typically caused by frequencies that are similar to the natural frequency of the building or structure.
 Most low-rise structures have a natural frequency that is between 4 Hz and 10 Hz while taller structures are likely to have natural frequencies that are even lower.
 Thus, most damage to buildings will be the result of low frequency waves.
 The blasting activities are anticipated to produce waves with higher frequencies that are less likely to resonate with the buildings.
-Documentation from prior blasting efforts in this area suggest frequencies are typically between 20 and 50 Hz.
+In the past it has been documented that the prior blasting caused frequencies were typically be between 20 and 50 Hz.